Some Graftings of Complex Projective Structures with Schottky Holonomy: Real Schottky Holonomy

 \section{Real Schottky Holonomy}

-In this section we consider real complex projective structures whose holonomy representation is onto a Schottky subgroup of $PSL_{2}(\chat)$.
-Since these representations are real, we will use ideas developed in the previous section.
+In this section we consider complex projective structures whose holonomy representation is a Schottky subgroup of $PSL_{2}(\R)$.
+Since these representations are quasi-conformally conjugate to real representations, we will use ideas developed in the previous section.
 We define a Schottky group as in \cite{Kap}.

 \begin{definition} Let $B_1, \dots, B_k, B'_1, \dots, B'_k$ be disjoint closed geometric disks in $\chat$, and let int($B_i$) denote the interior of $B_i$ and ext($B_i$) denote the exterior of $B_i$.
 Let $g_i$ be a Mobius transformation such that $g_i$: int($B_i$) $\rightarrow$ ext($B'_i$) .
 The group $\Gamma = < g_1, g_2, \dots, g_k>$ is called a classical Schottky group. \end{definition}